Welcome to the English page

 If you would like access to some fantastic eBooks, why not visit www.oxfordowl.co.uk (external link).
 There are over 260 free books for parents to read with their child at home with lots of ideas on how to support your child with reading.

-At Birkdale Primary, we use Letters and Sounds to inform our own planning to teach Phonics.
+At Birkdale Primary, we follow the Letters and Sounds programme

 In every class from Reception through to Year 2, the children have a 20 minute daily phonics session where they learn about how to read and write using their phonic knowledge.
 In Nursery, the children have two sessions a week to begin with and experience a lot of other phonic activities through continuous provision.

 The children play lots of different phonic games which help them to understand how sounds make words and words are used to make sentences.
 We use the interactive whiteboard to play games and learn new phonemes and graphemes.

 In Nursery the children focus on rhyming skills and listening to sounds; the focus is on speaking and listening skills.
-As the children move into Reception, when they are ready for this stage, they move onto learning the first phonemes; starting with S A T P I N. As the children move onto Year 1 they begin to look at how the same sound can be written in more than one way.
-Then as they move into Year 2 we look at the range of phoneme-grapheme correspondence (the sounds – letters correspondence).
-Once the children are secure they move onto spelling rules and applying their spelling strategies.
-At each stage, the children are grouped according to their phonetic ability to ensure we plan appropriately to their needs.
+As the children move into Reception, they move onto learning the first phonemes; starting with S A T P I N. As the children move into Year 1, they learn how the same sound can be written in more than one way.
+Then as they move into Year 2, we secure their understanding of the range of phoneme-grapheme correspondence (the sounds – letters correspondence).
+Once the children are secure, they move onto spelling rules and applying their spelling strategies.
+At each stage, the children are exposed to the full range of phonemes for the phase they are working at.
+Additional intervention is provided for pupils requiring extra support, where they may need extra time or reinforcement of particular phonemes or skills, such as blending.

 See below for the handout that was given out at the parents' workshop for Phonics for further details on how to support your child with their phonics and reading at home.